-- Programming framework developed at Google to process large amounts of data by parallelizing computations across a cluster of computers. - Easy to use, since the parallelization happens automatically. - Easy to speed up by using/adding more computers to the cluster. - Typical uses at Google: - Large-scale machine learning problems, e.g. clustering documents from Google News. - Extracting properties of web pages, e.g. web access log data. - Large-scale graph computations, e.g. web link graph. - Statistical machine translation. - Processing satellite images. - Production of the indexing system used for Google's web search engine. - Google replaced it with Cloud Dataflow/Dataproc/Platform, since it could not process the amount of data they produce. - However, it is still the processing core of Apache Hadoop, another framework for distributed storage and distributed processing of large datasets on computer clusters. - Moreover, it is a straightforward way to adapt some machine learning algorithms to cope with big data. - Apache Mahout is a project to produce distributed implementations of machine learning algorithms.
-Many available implementations build on Hadoop's MapReduce.
-However, these implementations are deprecated.
+- Programming framework developed at Google to process large amounts of data by parallelizing computations across a cluster of computers. - Easy to use, since the parallelization happens automatically. - Easy to speed up by using/adding more computers to the cluster. - Typical uses at Google: - Large-scale machine learning problems, e.g. clustering documents from Google News. - Extracting properties of web pages, e.g. web access log data. - Large-scale graph computations, e.g. web link graph. - Statistical machine translation. - Processing satellite images. - Production of the indexing system used for Google's web search engine. - Google replaced it with Cloud Dataflow/Dataproc/Platform, since it could not process the amount of data they produced. - However, it is still the processing core of Apache Hadoop, another framework for distributed storage and distributed processing of large datasets on computer clusters. - Moreover, it is a straightforward way to adapt some machine learning algorithms to cope with big data. - Apache Mahout is a project to produce distributed implementations of machine learning algorithms.
+It builds on Hadoop's MapReduce.
+However, these implementations are now deprecated, in favor of Apache Spark.